 Statistics - sexual violence

-Key statistics about rape and sexual violence in England and Wales.
+Key statistics about rape and other forms of sexual violence in England and Wales.

 In the year to the end of March 2017, the Crime Survey for England and Wales (CSEW) estimated:

 - 20% of women and 4% of men have experienced some type of sexual assault since the age of 16, equivalent to 3.4 million female and 631,000 male victims

 - 3.1% of women (510,000) and 0.8% of men (138,000) aged 16 to 59 had experienced a sexual assault in the last year.

 In January 2013, An Overview of Sexual Offending in England and Wales, the first ever joint official statistics bulletin on sexual violence released by the Ministry of Justice (MoJ), Office for National Statistics (ONS) and Home Office, revealed: